dgaydukov/raw-java-network/README.md

 ### Wireshark
 For better understanding of network communication you can use [wireshark](https://www.wireshark.org) app for traffic analysis.
 With this utility you can view network packages and analyze their data.

-* rewrite tcp socket to send raw bytes
-* create spring project and check how it works with wireshark
-* add java basic http client/server code